 Sometimes they burrow into the mud under the leaf litter, perfectly camouflaged, with only their heads exposed.
 Without teeth or a tongue, they wait patiently in their burrow.
 When their prey wanders by, they spring into action, lunging at their prey, and swallowing it whole.
 When they’re in the water, they float motionless, resembling a leaf floating around.

 Frogs are fascinating creatures that can adapt to a range of climates and environments.
 Burrowing helps frogs stay warm in the winter, cool and hydrated in hot and dry climates, and assists them in the hunt for prey.
-So, the next time you’re strolling around a lake or walking through a nice, leaf littered forest, and you think you saw something move, you may have seen a burrowed frog, waiting for supper.
+So, the next time you’re strolling around a lake or walking through a nice, leaf littered forest, and you think you saw something move, you may have seen a burrowed frog in brumation or simply waiting for its next meal.